neeraj-r-rugi/Iunctura-pdf-merger/README.md

 - 📝 **PDF Conversion Requires LibreOffice**
   While this tool can merge PDF files out of the box, converting other file types (such as `.docx`, `.odt`, `.txt`, etc.) to PDF requires the **LibreOffice suite** to be installed on your system.
   The tool uses the `soffice` command in **headless mode** via `subprocess`.
-  - Ensure `libreoffice` or `soffice` is in your system’s `PATH`.
+  - Ensure `libreoffice` or `soffice` is in your system's `PATH`.
   - Uses: `soffice --headless --convert-to pdf <input-file> --outdir <output-dir>`
-  - To install using apt: ```sudo apt install libreoffice``` for windows intall from the official LibreOffice Website!
+  - To install using apt: `sudo apt install libreoffice` for windows intall from the official LibreOffice Website!

 - 🔢 **Ordering Merged Files**
-  To merge files in a specific order from a directory, it’s recommended to **prefix filenames with numbers**.
+  To merge files in a specific order from a directory, it's recommended to **prefix filenames with numbers**.
   Example: `1_intro.pdf`, `2_chapter.pdf`, `3_summary.pdf`
   Then, use the `--order` parameter to maintain this sequence during the merge.